ReyhaneAskari/IEEE-RSS-FeedReader/ReadMe.md

 	create table articles (url varchar(100), adr varchar(100)t, PRIMARY KEY (adr));

 You can then visit index.php to get started and register.
+Try http://ieeexplore.ieee.org/rss/TOC23.XML to see the results.

 # Technologies used